-Media industry full of credential stuffing attacks: Akamai | Business
+Media Industry Full of Credential Stuffing Attacks: Akamai | Business

-One attack in late March, after many isolation protocols had been instituted, directed nearly 350,000,000 attempts against a single service provider over a 24-hour period.
-Separately, one broadcaster well known across the region was hit with a barrage of attacks over the course of the quarter with peaks that ranged in the billions.

 Another noteworthy trend during the first quarter was the number of criminals sharing free access to newspaper accounts.
 Often offered as self-promotional vehicles, credential stuffing campaigns must still be initiated in order to steal the working username and password combinations that are given away.
-Akamai researchers also observed a decline in the cost of stolen account credentials over the course of the quarter, which traded for approximately USD 1 to USD 5 at the start and USD 10 to USD 45 for package offers of multiple services.
+Akamai researchers also observed a decline in the cost of stolen account credentials over the course of the quarter, which traded for approximately $1 to $5 at the start and $10 to $45 for package offers of multiple services.
 Those prices fell as new accounts and lists of recycled credentials populated the market.

 The Akamai 2020 State of the Internet / Security Report is available here.
-For additional information, the security community can access, engage with, and learn from Akamai's threat researchers and the insight that the Akamai Intelligent Edge Platform affords into the evolving threat landscape, visit Akamai's Threat Research Hub.
-This story is provided by BusinessWire India.
-ANI will not be responsible in any way for the content of this article.
-(ANI/BusinessWire India)
+For additional information, the security community can access, engage with, and learn from Akamai’s threat researchers and the insight that the Akamai Intelligent Edge Platform affords into the evolving threat landscape, visit Akamai’s Threat Research Hub.
+About Akamai Akamai secures and delivers digital experiences for the world’s largest companies.
+Akamai’s intelligent edge platform surrounds everything, from the enterprise to the cloud, so customers and their businesses can be fast, smart, and secure.
+Top brands globally rely on Akamai to help them realize competitive advantage through agile solutions that extend the power of their multi-cloud architectures.
+Akamai keeps decisions, apps and experiences closer to users than anyone — and attacks and threats far away.
+Akamai’s portfolio of edge security, web and mobile performance, enterprise access and video delivery solutions is supported by unmatched customer service, analytics and 24/7/365 monitoring.
+To learn why the world’s top brands trust Akamai, visit www.akamai.com, blogs.akamai.com, or @Akamai on Twitter.
+You can find our global contact information at www.akamai.com/locations.
+PWR PWR

 - READ MORE ON: